laddhashreya2000/laddhashreya2000/README.md

 ### Hi there 👋

-I am Shreya Laddha, a third-year undergraduate student at IIT Bombay.
+I am Shreya Laddha, a fourth-year Electrical Engineering undergraduate student at IIT Bombay.
 I very recently worked as Summer Analyst 2021 at Goldman Sachs.

 I have a keen interest in Deep Learning, PCB design and communication systems.
 I am also the current Non-Technical Subsystem Head at IIT Bombay Student Satellite Program ([IITBSSP](https://www.aero.iitb.ac.in/satlab/)).